Julianegpo/Break-the-Bricks/README.md

 # Setting up

-To initialize the project in your local, you must have install `npm` and run `npm install` This command will download all the dependencies at `packaje.json`
+To initialize the project at your local, you must have installed `npm` and run

+`npm install`.

+This command will download all the dependencies at `packaje.json`.

 ## Build and deployment

-This project is prepared to be hosted in [Github Pages](https://pages.github.com/)
+This project is prepared to be hosted in [Github Pages](https://pages.github.com/).

-In order to deploy, you must execute one of the scripts hosted in `package.json`
+In order to deploy, you must execute one of the scripts hosted in `package.json`.

 - `npm run dev` -> you must have run the command `npm install` before in order to have installed `Parcel` and this will run `parcel .src/index.html`.
 - `npm run build` -> this command executes the `clean` script and `ghbuild`.